PriestSexist/java-explore-with-me/README.md

 A RESTful web-service for posting and sharing events and find companions to participate in them.
 Users can post events, leave comments, register as participans, explore collections of events.

 ## Stack
-Java, Spring Boot, PostgreSQL, JPA(Hibernate), Maven, Docker.
+Java, Spring Boot, PostgreSQL, JPA(Hibernate), Maven, Docker, Lombok.

 ## Architecture
 _______________________________________________________________